KabriAcid/dataspeed/to-do.md

 --- FIXES ---

 - Fixing the primary, secondary btn classes.
-- Fixing the balance toggle functionality.
+- Fixing the balance toggle functionality.✔️
-- Finding relevant icons for transactions.
+- Finding relevant icons for transactions. ✔️
-- Eye toggle icon in the forgot password page and also the resend timeout.
+- Eye toggle icon in the forgot password page and also the resend timeout. ✔️

-- Quick amount issues in buy airtime page.
+- Quick amount issues in buy airtime page.✔️
 - No back to OTP page in the register page.
 - Fixing the email sent to...
 - Full fixes of TV subscription page.
-- Sanitizing and validating username field.
+- Sanitizing and validating username field.✔️
-- Also add the login with username functionality.
+- Also add the login with username functionality.✔️
 - Notification sort by date fixes.
-- User's account setting failure.
+- User's account setting failure.✔️
 - Forgot PIN functionality.

 --- FEATURES ---